 - Walking slowly.
 Fairs can be exciting and may make you want to run around, but try to keep the pace at which you walk at a minimum.
 Less physical exertion will make it easier for your body temperature to remain low.

 It’s important for not only fair-goers to keep from overheating, but everyone in general.
 The Centers for Disease Control and Prevention has created an extreme heat FAQ in order to educate the public on how best to handle ultrahigh temperatures.

-Take advantage of some of the great fairs Michigan has to offer this summer, but try to stay cool while doing it!
+Take advantage of some of the great fairs and festivals Michigan has to offer this summer, but try to stay cool while doing it!